mestredelpino/standalone-vms/README.md

 ```
 focal-cloudserver-name = ""                         # The name for the ubuntu-server template VM (default is ubuntu-server-template)
-static-vms = {
+static-vms = [
-  minio = {                                         # Deploy MinIO (cloud-native storage, will use setup-scripts/minio-setup.sh as startup script)
+  {                                                 # Deploy MinIO (cloud-native storage, will use setup-scripts/minio-setup.sh as startup script)
-    name: minio                                     # The VM's hostname (will be used by setup script as helm chart to install)
+    name = "minio"                                  # The VM's hostname (and helm chart to install)
-    disk : 100,                                     # The VM's disk storage in GB
+    disk = 100,                                     # The VM's disk storage in GB
-    cpu : 2,                                        # The VM's number of vCPUs
+    cpu = 2,                                        # The VM's number of vCPUs
-    memory : 4000,                                  # The VM's memory in MB
+    memory = 4000,                                  # The VM's memory in MB
     ip_address : "10.0.0.3"                         # The static IP address for this VM
     environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env)
       service_domain           = "yourdomain.com"   # DNS domain to be used by the MinIO service